 Early Years Centre (EYC)

-An added dimension to learning at EYC is our Jungle School programme.
-This is a hands-on programme based on the ‘Forest Schools’ approach in Europe, that enables children to take managed risks and become actively involved in their immediate natural environment.
+Something special we offer at EYC is our Jungle School programme.
+Unique to Malaysia, this is a hands-on programme based on the ‘Forest School’ approach in Europe.
+At Jungle School, our EYC children are able to learn, explore and grow safely, in our beautiful natural environment.
 You can learn more about our EYC Jungle School Programme here.

 Throughout their time at EYC, our young learners have opportunities to follow their interests and take ownership over their learning.
-This is encouraged through providing first-hand experiences to create a sense of awe and wonder about the world around them.
+This is encouraged through first-hand experiences that create a sense of awe and wonder for children, inspiring them to learn more about the world around them.

 THE FOUR GUIDING PRINCIPLES